electronicsguy/ESP8266/HTTPSRedirect/README.md

-# HTTPS Redirect for ESP8266 (Version 2.0)
+# HTTPS Redirect (Version 2.0)
+## A library for seamless data logging, communication and control (with focus on ESP8266) for Internet of Things
-This library extends the *WiFiClientSecure* library, which is an amazing piece of work by Ivan Grokhotkov ([Ivan-github](https://github.com/esp8266/Arduino/blob/master/libraries/ESP8266WiFi/src/WiFiClientSecure.h)).
+This library extends the *WiFiClientSecure* library ([Ivan-github](https://github.com/esp8266/Arduino/blob/master/libraries/ESP8266WiFi/src/WiFiClientSecure.h)).
 *HTTPSRedirect* uses the header information in the server's reply to a HTTP *GET* or *POST* request, and follows the re-direction URL by making another suitable *GET* request.
 In many cases, it is this re-directed URL which would present the final data that was required.

-This is, for example, used by a number of Google services.
-Hence, *HTTPSRedirect* can directly work with many web services (including Google Sheets, Calendar, Drive) without the need for 3rd party services like IFTTT, Temboo, Pushingbox, Thingspeak, etc.
+**HTTPSRedirect implements a novel HTTP client with *follow-redirects* which can directly work with many web services (including Google Sheets, Calendar, Drive) without the need for 3rd party services like IFTTT, Temboo, Pushingbox, Thingspeak, etc.**

 Version 2 of *HTTPSRedirect* has been completely rewritten for increased functionality, seamless library calls and maximizing performance.